Everything I've Got in My Pocket

-Everything I've Got in My Pocket is the debut album by actor and singer Minnie Driver, and was released in 2004.
-The tracks "Everything I've Got in My Pocket" and "Invisible Girl" were released as singles.
-In the US, the album reached No. 43 on Billboards "Top Heatseekers" chart.
+Everything I've Got in My Pocket is the debut studio album by British and American actress and singer Minnie Driver, released in 2004.
+The title track and "Invisible Girl" were released as singles, reaching No. 34 and No. 68 in the UK singles chart respectively.
+In the US, the album reached No. 43 on Billboards Top Heatseekers chart, and it peaked at No. 44 in the UK Albums Chart.